Chen Ta-ju: Early life

-Join Victor Records
+Join Victor records

-In 1930s Taiwan, under the active promotion and guidance of the Columbia Records, Taiwanese pop songs had gradually achieved good sales figures.
+In 1930s Taiwan, under the active promotion and guidance of Columbia Records, Taiwanese pop songs had gradually achieved good sales figures.
 As a result, other companies, such as Popular (博友樂), Taihei (泰平), and JVC records, also had ambitions to gain a foothold in the pop music market.
 In 1935, JVC hired Chang Fu-hsing, a graduate of the Ueno School of Music in Tokyo (the predecessor of the present-day Tokyo University of the Arts), to head the literature and art department, and invited Lin Ching-yueh, a graduate of medical school at the time and known as "songwriter physician," to write and select the lyrics for their records.
-Since the lyrics they solicited were not up-to-date, the recordings they produced and released were not yet comparable to those released by the Columbia Record.
+Since the lyrics they solicited were not up-to-date, the recordings they produced and released were not yet comparable to those released by the Columbia Records.
 When the Arts and Culture Department met to review the situation, Chang recommended Chen Ta-ju, who was living across the street from his house, and frequently recognized Chen's writing.

 With Chang Fu-hsing's encouragement, the then 19-year-old Chen wrote the lyrics to about five songs, including "The Daughter's Sutra" (女兒經) and "Fragrance of the Night" (夜來香).
 After careful examination, Lin Ching-yueh considered that the young man's lyrics already possessed the style of a master, so he adopted them one by one and assigned them to Su Tung and Chen Chiu-lin to compose the music respectively.
 After the recordings were released, they were well received by the market.
 By 1936, Chen had composed more than two-thirds of all the songs on Victor Records, making him the pillar of JVC at that time.

 Whether it's "White Peony", which describes the heart of a young girl in love, "Youthful Ridge", "Spring Day by Day", or even "Shadow of Two Wild Geese", "Sending Out the Sails", "Sentimental Heart", "The Wine Cup of Sadness", etc., all of these songs created a sensation in Taiwan at that time.
 Chen was just 20 years old at the time.

-There were many composers with whom Chen Ta-ju collaborated, besides Su Tung, there were also Wu Cheng-jia's "We Don't Know", "Heart of the world", "Farewell by the Harbor", Chen Chiu-lin's "White Peony", "Spring Color in the Mountains", "Seven Pendulums of the Zhongshan North Road", and Kueh Giok-lan's "Southern Nocturne".
+There were many composers with whom Chen Ta-ju collaborated with besides Su Tung.
+There were also Wu Cheng-jia's "We Don't Know", "Heart of the world", "Farewell by the Harbor", Chen Chiu-lin's "White Peony", "Spring Color in the Mountains", "Seven Pendulums of the Zhongshan North Road", and Kueh Giok-lan's "Southern Nocturne".
 They collaborated in the creation of Taiwan's creative industry.
-Their collaborations created a glorious landscape of songwriting in Taiwan.
+Their collaborations created a new landscape of songwriting in Taiwan.